Moebits/Image-Compressor/readme.md

 {width} - The destination width. \
 {height} - The destination height.

+### Titlebar Buttons
+There are many utility functions on the titlebar.
+They do the following:

+VTT - If ASS or SRT files are selected, they will be converted to a VTT file.
+If MKV videos are selected, the subtitles are extracted and converted to VTT.
+If a directory is selected, all MKV, ASS, and SRT files are converted in that directory.
+The original files are deleted.

+Rename - Select files within a directory and they are renamed according to the name of the directory.
+For example, if the directory is named
+"Yuru Yuri" the files will be renamed "Yuru Yuri 1", "Yuru Yuri 2", etc. going by alphabetic order.

+Image Cover - If PDF files are selected, it extracts the first image (the cover image).
+If a directory is selected, it converts all double pages to single pages (images with twice the width of all others).
+If images are selected, it converts all double pages to singles - if all images are the same width, they are all treated as double pages.
+All original files are deleted.

+PDF -  If PDF files are selected, it converts it into a directory of images.
+If directories or images are selected, it converts them into PDF files.
+Sometimes the first function results in PPM image files, if you select PPM files they will be converted to JPG files.

+Flatten - Flattens a directory, meaning that all files in all sub-directories are moved to the top level and the sub-directories are removed.
+This attempts to prevent naming conflicts by renaming files if the name would conflict with another.

 ### Keyboard Shortcuts
 - Ctrl O - Open images
 - Drag and drop - Open images